 We hope this article will help you to make the most of your time there and discover some of the hidden gems Edinburgh has to offer.

 There is a vast array of things to see in Edinburgh, and to explain them all in one feature would not do them justice.
 But here are few of the most popular Edinburgh attractions that you may want to explore when you arrive to study your all-important degree;

 These are all heritage sites, which account for many of the tourists that flock to the city every year.
 Although you will want to get under the surface of the city during the years you spend there as a student, why not start with the more obvious attractions?
 So you have them boxed off early in your tenure.

 Once you have the touristy bit done, there are some places off the beaten track in Edinburgh that our current tenants have found to be very special during their stay in the city.
-Read on to find out the four places we think you simply have to visit over the next few years, should you end up choosing Edinburgh as you place of study for 2017/18.
+Read on to find out the four places we think you simply have to visit over the next few years, should you end up choosing Edinburgh as you place of study.

 Breakfast At Spoon – The rumour is that J.K.
 Rowling penned some of her earliest Harry Potter works in this café, meaning it must be conducive for academic pursuit.
 Add to this the fact that it has a reputation for some of the finest high-class comfort food in the city and is super student friendly and you have yourself an absolute winner.

 It isn’t far from many of the campuses around the town and the hearty breakfast there will set you up for even the most rigorous day of study.
 So, on those days you need to eat well and crack on with some serious work, we strongly recommend heading to Spoon, opening our laptop and enjoying this cracking Edinburgh eatery.